-4. Dog fecal matter is a major contributor to storm water pollution.
-One out of three households have at least one dog, depositing 10 million tons of dog poop every year.
-If not picked up and disposed of properly, all that dog poop left out in the rain eventually liquifies and ends up in our storm drains, which leads directly to our lakes and streams.
+4. Dog fecal matter is a major contributor to stormwater pollution.
+One out of three households has at least one dog, depositing 10 million tons of dog poop every year.
+If not picked up and disposed of properly, all that dog poop left out in the rain eventually liquifies and ends up in our storm drains, which lead directly to our lakes and streams.

 5. Nearly 20 years ago the EPA classified dog waste as a dangerous pollutant in the same category as toxic chemicals and oil.
-Not really a great thing to leave in your back yard, or have flowing into our storm drains.
+Not really a great thing to leave in your backyard, or have flowed into our storm drains.